meltigator/OpenCL-CPU-vs-GPU/README.md

 Have you ever considered using your GPU for complex computations?
 How does your test result look?
 🔗 Download the script and try it out!

-Here’s the link to download the script and give the test a try: [Link to project]

 #OpenCL #MSYS2 #GPGPU #Performance #Development #Tech #ParallelComputing #GPUvsCPU #Benchmark #Scripting